MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 - On each restart, Materialize creates new, distinct topics and files for each sink.
 - Materialize stores information about actual topic names and actual file names in the `mz_kafka_sinks` and `mz_avro_ocf_sinks` log sources.
 See the [examples](#examples) below for more details.
 - Materialize generates Avro schemas for views and sources that are stored in sinks.
 The generated schemas have a [Debezium-style diff envelope](/overview/api-components/#envelopes) to capture changes in the input view or source.
+- Materialize can also optionally emit transaction information for changes.
+This is only supported for Kafka sinks and adds transaction id information inline with the data, and adds a separate transaction metadata topic.

 ### Kafka sinks